Bette Davis: My Mother's Keeper

-In 1978, Davis's longtime rival Joan Crawford's daughter Christina published a memoir titled Mommie Dearest.
+In 1978, Davis's longtime rival Joan Crawford's daughter Christina published a memoir titled Mommie Dearest, claiming Crawford was an emotionally manipulative alcoholic who abused her children.
 Davis defended Crawford, saying, "I was not Miss Crawford's biggest fan but, wisecracks to the contrary, I did and still do respect her talent.
-What she did not deserve was that detestable book written by her daughter."
-She then went on to express the horror she would feel if her daughter, B. D. Hyman, did something like that to her.
+What she did not deserve was that detestable book written by her daughter...imagine how I would feel if my own beloved, wonderful daughter, B.D., were to write a bad book about me."

 During this time, her relationship with Hyman deteriorated when Hyman became a born-again Christian and attempted to persuade Davis to follow suit.
 With her health stable, she traveled to England to film the Agatha Christie mystery Murder with Mirrors (1985).
 Upon her return, she learned that Hyman had published My Mother's Keeper, in which she chronicled a difficult mother-daughter relationship and depicted scenes of Davis's overbearing and drunken behavior.

 Several of Davis's friends commented that Hyman's depiction of events was not accurate; one said, "So much of the book is out of context".
 Mike Wallace re-broadcast a 60 Minutes interview he had filmed with Hyman a few years earlier in which she commended Davis on her skills as a mother and said that she had adopted many of Davis's principles in raising her own children.